adon-cloudcannon/landing-page-test/src/collections/posts/support-for-cloudflare-r2-and-digitalocean-spaces.md

 ## About Cloudflare R2

-Cloudflare R2 gives you the freedom to create multi-cloud architectures with an S3-compatible object storage.
+Cloudflare R2 gives users the freedom to create multi-cloud architectures with an S3-compatible object storage.

 * Global object storage
 * Dynamic functionality via integration with Cloudflare Workers